Users Guide to JOBS IN JAPAN (Employers)

 5. 英語で簡単な自己紹介をお願いします。(Please introduce yourself in English )

-If the employer clicks on the Gray video icon, a customized video interview invitation email will be sent to the applicant asking them to take the First Round Video Interview.
-After being invited, the icon will turn green denoting that an invitation has been sent but not completed.
-If the Green video icon is clicked again, a reminder email will be sent to the applicant.
+If the employer clicks the “invite” button, a customized video interview invitation email will be sent to the applicant asking them to take the First Round Video Interview.
+After being invited, the icon will turn blue denoting that an invitation has been sent but not completed.

 Employers sometimes ask us about how to increase the response to their job listings.
 While there can be any number or reasons (i.e., compensation, location, requirements, etc.), the issue is often a poorly written job description.